-Two distinct junior faculty-level fellowships on integrative medicine are available—East-West subspecialty consultative and East-West primary care.
+Two distinct junior faculty-level fellowships on integrative medicine are available—East-West subspecialty consultative and East-West primary care (currently not available).
 Both fellowship programs are two-years-long and designed to train physicians in becoming outstanding academic leaders, clinicians and teachers within the field of integrative medicine.
 The program offers intensive training in the basic theory and practice of traditional Chinese medicine (TCM) and other Complementary and Integrative Medicine (CIM) disciplines and provides extensive clinical training through the use of evidence-informed therapies.
 Both tracks are approved by the American Board of Integrative Medicine and will allow graduates to become board certified in integrative medicine.

 To achieve our mission of improving health, well-being and the quality of life of all people by blending the best of Modern Western medicine with Traditional Chinese Medicine (TCM) and providing healthcare that is safe, effective, affordable and accessible, we are dedicated to training the next generation of physicians who will become experts in Integrative East-West Medicine.